openzipkin/brave/brave/README.md

 Brave is a library used to capture and report latency information about distributed operations to Zipkin.
-Most users won't use Brave directly, rather libraries or frameworks than employ Brave on their behalf.
+Most users won't use Brave directly, rather libraries or frameworks that employ Brave on their behalf.

 This module includes tracer creates and joins spans that model the latency of potentially distributed work.
 It also includes libraries to